madkali/Zdos-13/README.md

    http://www.apache.org/licenses/LICENSE-2.0

-SoftEther VPN ("SoftEther" means "Software Ethernet") is one of the world's most powerful and easy-to-use multi-protocol VPN software.
+zdos VPN ("SoftEther" means "Software Ethernet") is one of the world's most powerful and easy-to-use multi-protocol VPN software.

 SoftEther VPN runs on Windows, Linux, Mac, FreeBSD and Solaris.